Releasing Emotions with Spontaneous Drawings

-If you want to draw your image for the day and set it aside for self-reflection at a later date go ahead.
+You can draw your image for the day and set it aside for self-reflection at a later date.
 Or, you could ask your drawing some questions.

-After your drawing is finished, imagine your drawing is coming alive and speaking to you.
-You are literally asking the deeper part of you questions from your conscious mind.
-Writing out the answers with your non-dominant hand is often a helpful way to access your subconscious thought system.
+After your drawing is finished, imagine your drawing is speaking to you.
+Ask the deeper part of your inner knowing questions from your conscious mind.

 1.)
 As you look at your drawing, how does it make you feel?

 2.)
 How do the colors make you feel?
-For example, if the colors are dark, you could you be feeling alone and isolated.
+For example, if the colors are dark, could you be feeling alone and isolated?
 If the drawing is playful and bright, is it telling you that you are feeling happy and full of fun?

 3.)
 Is there anything in your drawing that disturbs you?
 If so what?
 Write a few sentences about why this part disturbs you.